 • 282 career HR are the 8th most ever for MLB catchers

-• Won 2017 World Series with Astros
+• Member of the 2017 World Series Champion Houston Astros

 (cover photo: Associated Press)